My November update...

 Farming and Agriculture

-International Trade Secretary Over the last few months I have taken major steps to securing the UK's trading future - here are a few highlights:
+International Trade Secretary See the latest updates taken to securing the UK's trading future:

 Where you can find help and further information

 My website has live updates with the latest announcements and government advice